Speed limits in Canada: British Columbia

 In British Columbia, a review of speed limits conducted in 2002 and 2003 for the Ministry of Transportation found that posted limits on investigated roads were unrealistically low for 1,309 km and unrealistically high for 208 km.
 The report recommended increasing speed limits on multi-lane limited-access highways constructed to high design standards from 110 km/h to 120 km/h.
 As described in that report, the Ministry is currently using "Technical Circular T-10/00 ... to assess speed limits.
 The practice considers the 85th percentile speed, road geometry, roadside development, and crash history."
 In July 2014, speed limits were adjusted on many of the province's highways, including some which were increased to 120 km/h, currently the highest speed limit in Canada.
+Some of the sections were later rolled back due to a study finding "marked deterioration in road safety", which critics called the study misleading due to an oversimplification of the data.

+Alberta

+On April 29, 2026, Alberta increased the speed limit on a 22 km stretch of Highway 2 south of Leduc from 110 km/h to 120 km/h on a trial basis, with considerations to increase the speed limit to 120 km/h on most rural highways depending on the outcome of the trial.
+Later that year, on September 10, 2026, the trial section was extended further south, totalling 44 km.